Lunar south pole

-The lunar south pole is the southernmost point on the Moon, at 90°S. It is of special interest to scientists because of the occurrence of water ice in permanently shadowed areas around it.
+The lunar south pole is the southernmost point on the Moon.
+It is of interest to scientists because of the occurrence of water ice in permanently shadowed areas around it.
 The lunar south pole region features craters that are unique in that the near-constant sunlight does not reach their interior.
-Such craters are cold traps that contain a fossil record of hydrogen, water ice, and other volatiles dating from the early Solar System.
+Such craters are cold traps that contain fossil records of hydrogen, water ice, and other volatiles dating from the early Solar System.
 In contrast, the lunar north pole region exhibits a much lower quantity of similarly sheltered craters.